 - Discomfort down the spine, shoulder, and back pain.

-How to claim compensation for my whiplash injury after a Car Accident?
+How to claim compensation for whiplash after a car accident?

 If you suffered a whiplash injury due to an accident, you are still entitled to make a claim.
-Firstly, you need to report the accident to the police.
+In order to claim for whiplash after a car accident, you need to report the accident to the police.
 Then you need to see your GP to get a medical report for your injuries.
 Our personal injury lawyers will walk you through the whole process regardless of whether your injury occurred in NSW or WA.

 Can I claim whiplash compensation without having damage to car?